-Whether you're in the city or the country, as a landlord, you want to make sure you have the right cover.
+If you're renting a property in South Australia, you'll want to make sure you have the right landlord cover.

 No matter where you are, being a landlord is no easy task.
-Whether you're worried about vandalism in Adelaide or facing down the harsh weather of the Nullabor, getting the right cover can protect your home and contents from whatever worries your mind.
+Whether you're worried about vandalism in Adelaide or facing down the harsh weather of the Nullarbor, getting the right cover can protect your home and contents from whatever worries your mind.
 Read our guide to see what's covered (and how), or compare policies below.

 Landlord insurance is available in three cover options: